 “Few places in the world offer the weather, thermal spas, hiking, healing vortexes and general lifestyle that make this area a healing and rejuvenating place to start or maintain your trip towards life long wellness.”

-Rob Osterberg, Director of Convention Sales at the Greater Palm Springs Convention & Visitors Bureau, couldn’t agree more.
+Rob Osterberg, Director of Convention Sales at Visit Greater Palm Springs, couldn’t agree more.
 “Most people simply don’t realize we are a natural health and wellness destination, which encompasses everything from hot mineral springs, mind-body and nutrition to anti-aging, overall fitness and outdoor adventure.”

 As attendees grow more mindful of both physical and mental wellness, meeting planners are sizing up the Coachella Valley as a natural choice for balancing healthy fare with restorative experiences.